 Jesus answered them, “Do not grumble among yourselves.
 No one can come to me unless the Father who sent me draws him.
 And I will raise him up on the last day.
 It is written in the Prophets, ‘And they will all be taught by God.’
 Everyone who has heard and learned from the Father comes to me— not that anyone has seen the Father except he who is from God; he has seen the Father.
 Truly, truly, I say to you, whoever believes has eternal life.
 I am the bread of life.
 Your fathers ate the manna in the wilderness, and they died.
 This is the bread that comes down from heaven, so that one may eat of it and not die.
 I am the living bread that came down from heaven.
 If anyone eats of this bread, he will live forever.
 And the bread that I will give for the life of the world is my flesh.”

-The Rev. Dr. John J Bombaro has served Blessed Sacrament Lutheran Church since its founding in the summer of 2020.
-As a missionary of the Lutheran Church–Missouri Synod, he functions as the Associate Director of Theological Education for Eurasia.
+The Rev. Dr. John J Bombaro helped found Blessed Sacrament Lutheran Church since its founding in the summer of 2020.
+As a missionary of the Lutheran Church–Missouri Synod, he functions as the Associate Director of Theological Education.
 He also holds the rank of Lieutenant Commander as a United States Navy Reserve Chaplain with the Marine Corps (5/14 Marines).
 Dr. Bombaro joined the faculty of Rīga Luther Academy in early 2020 and continues to serve as a lecturer and curriculum developer.
-He is a frequent contributor to Issues, Etc., The White Horse Inn, and Sharper Iron radio programs; he writes for Modern Reformation, Core Christianity, 1517., The Craft of Preaching, and has authored numerous articles.
+He is a frequent contributor to Issues, Etc., The White Horse Inn, and Sharper Iron radio programs; he writes for Modern Reformation, Core Christianity, 1517, The Craft of Preaching, and has authored numerous articles.
 His books include Jonathan Edwards’s Vision of Reality (2013), The Resurrection Fact (2016) and the forthcoming Condemning the Christ.
 Married for 25 years to Melinda Vidal of Meadow Lake, Saskatchewan, Canada.
-They have four children and a love for Europe, the Pacific Northwest, skiing, horses, and camping
+They have four children and a love for Europe, the Pacific Northwest, skiing, horses, and camping.

 Ancient Teachings in a Modern World